cannatag/ldap3/README.txt

 5. Multiple *connection strategies* to choose from, either synchronous or asynchronous
     - I'm planning to use different ways to connect to the LDAP server (no thread, single threaded, multithreaded, event...)
     - I'm not sure about which connection strategy is the best to use on ldap messages communication, so I'm writing a connection object with a **pluggable** socket connection strategy.
-    - For now I have "sync-nothread" and "async-blocking-threaded" strategies
+    - For now I have "syncWait" and "asyncThreaded" strategies
     - Planned strategies are "sync-threaded" strategy and an "event-nonblocking".

 6. Semplified query construction language